Should You Cover Microgreen Seeds? – A Test

 However, after growing almost 30 different varieties of microgreens, it appears that germination in darkness and under weight is preferred for most microgreen seeds.

-No internet dogma here, the microgreen growers are correct when they recommend you to stack up several microgreen trays.
-The darkness and weight produces better quality microgreens.
+No internet dogma here.
+The microgreen growers are correct when they recommend you stack up several microgreen trays.
+The darkness and weight produce better-quality microgreens.

 What is Your Experience?